pgsql-io/multicorn2/doc/getting-started.md

 Each foreign data wrapper supports its own set of options, and may interpret the columns definitions differently.

-You should look at the documentation for the specific :doc:`Foreign Data Wraper documentation <foreign-data-wrappers>`
+You should look at the documentation for the specific [Foreign Data Wraper documentation](foreign-data-wrappers.md)